 Best Practices: Manage & Monitor Your Virtual Infrastructure

-Virtualization management and monitoring software helps you proactively monitor and analyze virtualization specific performance problems in VMware and Hyper-V environments.
+Virtualization management software helps you proactively monitor and analyze virtualization specific performance problems in VMware and Hyper-V environments.
 It allows you to deeply analyze performance problems unique to virtual and private cloud deployments, and troubleshoot application and workload issues in context of discovered virtual dependencies.

 Best Practice 1: Monitor Virtual Machine Performance Problems

-Virtualization management gives you the ability to monitor performance problems unique to virtualization.
+Virtualization management software gives you the ability to monitor performance problems unique to virtualization.
 Drill-down and troubleshoot virtual machine performance issues in your VMware ESX®/ESXi™ or Hyper-V based virtual infrastructure.
 Proactively detect and diagnose bottlenecks and monitor the health of your virtual machines and hosts.
 To ensure you’re meeting your SLA’s you should keep a close eye on shared resource contention for CPU, memory, network, and storage.
 Go further and drill into metrics in detail and plot different objects and their relationships (VM on hosts, hosts in cluster, etc.).

 Best Practice 2: Cloud Performance Monitoring & Capacity Planning